 Wittenborg Open and Ready for Classes with New Virtual Tour of Facilities

-Curious about how classrooms at Wittenborg University of Applied Sciences will actually look like once the new academic year starts in September?
+Curious about how classrooms at WUAS will actually look like once the new academic year starts in September?
 Students and prospective students got a virtual behind-the-scenes tour with Wittenborg President Peter Birdsall, who showed off the safety precautions installed in classrooms and other facilities at the campuses in Apeldoorn and Amsterdam now that the Dutch government has given the go-ahead for institutions of higher education to start in-person classes again.